 The text should be written with Times New Roman, single-spaced, 12, Justify.

-In the introduction part, there should be emphasized the theme of the paper, the reason for choosing the topic – the existing gap or puzzle, the relevance of the topic, the originality of the paper, research questions, the analyzed cases, the specification of the used research methods.
+In the introduction part, there should be emphasized the theme of the paper, the context of the studied issue (from the existing literature or from existing reports), the reason for choosing the topic – the existing gap or puzzle, the relevance of the topic, the originality of the paper, research questions, the analyzed cases, the specification of the used research methods.

 The literature review should comprise both definitions of the used concepts and the discussions on other already conducted research on similar topic.

 Text references should be used (family name of the author/s, year of publication, page – if it is the case).
 An example: (Anderson, 2005, 45).